nickgaya/rededup/README.md

 # Reddit Deduplicator

-A web extension to hide duplicate posts on "Old" Reddit.
+A web extension to hide duplicate posts on pre-redesign Reddit.

 When viewing a list of posts, the extension finds posts with the same URL or thumbnail and groups them together, showing only the first instance.